-There are 16 responsible authorities under the Health Practitioners Competence Assurance Act 2003 (the Act).
+There are 18 responsible authorities under the Health Practitioners Competence Assurance Act 2003 (the Act).

-- The profession joins a responsible authority.
+- The profession then either joins or is established as a responsible authority.

-If you are considering applying to become a regulated profession we suggest that you contact us for a preliminary discussion.
+If you are considering applying to become a regulated profession, we suggest that you contact the Ministry of Health for a preliminary discussion.
 If you have any queries about the criteria or application process, please email [email protected].

 There are several professions who have applied to become regulated under the Act.
 Applications for regulation under the Act have been received from:

 - clinical physiology (July 2010)

 On 20 September 2021 an Order in Council was made under the Legislation Act 2012 to designate the Chinese medicine profession (including acupuncture, Chinese herbal medicine, and tui na massage therapy) as a health profession and to establish the Chinese Medicine Council as the responsible authority appointed in respect of the health profession.
 Nominations for members of the new Chinese Medicine Council were then sought and on 17 May 2022 the first Council members were appointed by the Minister of Health.
 The new Council is now completing the foundational work to enable registration of practitioners (eg, establishing scopes of practice, prescribing qualifications).

 This application has been formally withdrawn by the applicants.
 (04/04/23)

 The Minister of Health has authorised the Ministry to undertake a targeted consultation process (step 6) on a proposal to regulate the Cardiac Perfusion profession.
 The consultation will be conducted in the first half of 2023.

 The Minister of Health has authorised the Ministry to undertake a targeted consultation process (step 6) on a proposal to regulate the Physician Associate profession.
 The consultation will be conducted in mid-2023.